All Types Of Cricket Shots Explained – The Essential Guide!

 The batsman mostly plays this shot when the bowler hits the short-of-length deliveries.
 Pull shot may play on the front foot or back foot, depending on the batsman’s ability.
 If you took India’s Rohit Sharma and Virat Kohli are examples.
 In contrast, Rohit comes up on the front foot to pull the ball in front of the wicket mostly, whereas Virat Kohli rocks back on his back foot and plays the pull shot to place the ball behind the wicket.

 However, the pull shot has a wide range.
-According to batsman choice and bowler’s pace, pull shot can play from mid-wicket to fine-leg regions.
-The pull shot includes a short-arm pull, and a Nataraja pull shot.
+According to the batsman’s choice and the bowler’s pace, pull shots can be played from mid-wicket to fine-leg regions.
+The pull shot includes a short-arm pull and a Nataraja pull shot.
 That means that the shot is played on a single leg.
 Pull shot is also played like a tennis ball shot where the ball hits over the bowler’s head.
 India’s Rohit Sharma is one of the best pullers of the ball in the modern cricket era.
 Pull shot one of the powerful cricket shots.

 17. Ramp Shot

 The batsman touches the ball softly by pointing his bat face towards the sky to play this ramp shot.
-So the batsmen rock onto his back foot and pick short-of-length chest hight deliveries which travel on the off-stump line.
+So the batsmen rock onto his back foot and pick short-of-length chest-height deliveries which travel on the off-stump line.

 However, there is another type of ramp shot.
-Batsman picks off-side full-length balls and lai down on one knee to hit it over a square or fine leg.
-Mr. 360 AB de Villiers mostly play these kinds of unorthodox cricket shots.
+Batsman pick off-side full-length balls and lay down on one knee to hit it over a square or fine leg.
+Mr. 360 AB de Villiers mostly plays these kinds of unorthodox cricket shots.
 Therefore these two shots are also called ramp shots.

 18. Switch Hit